Project Length Custom Length

 SATIN FINISH

-A low-lustre satiny surface effect intermediate between glossy and matte.
+A low lustre satiny surface effect intermediate between glossy and matte.
 Achieved through sandblasting, brushing with a stiff wire brush, or by chemical means

 SAUTOIR NECKLACE